-Click 'Read More' to learn how the pros deal with string algae...
+Click 'Read More' down on the right to learn how the pros deal with string algae...

 String algae is part of nature, and it does serve an important function.
 It is an effective bio-filter, and like clams or mussels, it purifies the water where it lives.
 Unlike clams or mussels, it also acts as a mechanical filter, straining the water that passes through it and capturing some of the silt and debris that would otherwise cloud your water.
 Another function of string algae is as a food source for many of the animals that live in your pond.
 Not only will various animals use it for sustenance, they can also use it for shade and shelter.
 Frogs like to lay their eggs near string algae to keep the tadpoles hidden from predators.
 The same goes for small fish and some species of insects.
 Despite these benefits, it can still be a nuisance for pond owners when it grows out of control.

 One way to combat string algae is with the use of an Autodoser.
 This is a tool designed to release a slow and steady stream of a prescribed water treatment at the proper rate for your pond.
 There are a variety of treatments available for use with an Autodoser, each designed for specific occasions.
 The one we recommend for controlling string algae is called Maintain for Ponds, this mixture contains a combination of beneficial bacteria, enzymes, and a powerful phosphate binder to reduce pond maintenance and maintain crystal-clear water quality.
 Other treatments for the Autodoser are useful for breaking down sludge and organic debris, for safely and gently clearing discolored water, and for promoting fish health and reducing stress after a clean-out, but the Maintain treatment is easily the most popular and we have seen excellent results in ponds treated with it.